layerarch/layerarch.github.io/collections/_services/construction-management.md

 ---
 layout: service
-title: Construction Contract Administration
+title: Construction Management
 description: Oversee the execution of construction contracts with our administration services.
-permalink: /services/construction-contract-administration/
+permalink: /services/construction-management/
+icon: fas fa-helmet-safety
-weight: 999
+weight: 6
 ---

 We provide construction contract administration services to ensure that the contractual obligations of all parties are fulfilled.
 This includes managing changes, coordinating with contractors, and ensuring the project adheres to timelines and budgets.